Printed Date: 28/05/2023

 Lorraine Patrinos - People Director

-Lorraine is a sociologist, holding a post-graduate degree in Leisure and is MCIPD qualified.
-With over 27 years of experience within the leisure industry, she is a founder member of GLL, and its first Chair.
-She worked her way up through the organisation, from lifeguard to receptionist to general manager, before deciding to retrain and specialise in HR in 2000.
+With over 27 years of experience within the leisure industry, Lorraine is a founder member of GLL, and its first Chair.
+She worked her way up through the organisation, from lifeguard and receptionist to general manager, before deciding to retrain and specialise in HR in 2000.

 In her spare time, she enjoys fitness, weight training, art and travel.